Hi, My Name Is

 Before joining CMU, I received my bachelor’s degree in Computer Science at National Tsing-Hua University.
 I did research on Neural Architecture Search (NAS) with Prof. Min Sun where we proposed a framework to automatically generate neural networks based on user demands.

-Outside of work, I enjoy playing baseball, cooking (especially pasta dishes like the four pastas of Rome), and making tea-like coffee.
+Outside of work, I enjoy playing baseball, cooking (the four pastas of Rome have a special place in my heart), and making tea-like coffee.
 My name in traditional Chinese (zh-TW) is 董晉東

 - Developed and deployed a real-time detection system discovering cryptocurrency address poisoning phishing attacks amounting to more than $1M USD in weekly losses.
 Built high-performance analysis pipelines capable of processing Ethereum (∼ 12s / block) and Binance Smart Chain (∼ 3s / block) transactions in real time and achieved state-of-the-art detection accuracy.